 11. Prepare for the postman.

-Purchase thank you note cards, or sign up for a service like Paperless Post – because there’s usually a torrent of baby gifts after baby is born.
-While you’re at it, organize an address list or even print labels to prep for sending birth announcements (Minted, Pinhole Press and Tiny Prints have really nice ones.)
+Another item to add to your last month of pregnancy checklist is to purchase thank you note cards – or sign up for a service like Paperless Post – because there’s usually a torrent of baby gifts after baby is born.

 All that gear you bought or received still sitting in its boxes?
 Set it up and play around with the buttons, straps, and handles.
 You don’t want to get caught holding a crying newborn while trying to unfold a stroller for the first time with one hand.